b-t-k/b-t-k.github.io/a-guide/part-1.md

 - `pipx` commands install the python programs
 - `sudo` is a terminal command that allows the the install to take place at *root* level i.e as an administrator.
 It will likely  ask for your password for permission.

 I would ignore the *Optional* elements at the this point unless you know what they mean.

 From time to time you be required to update the SE software as new versions come out.
+You will find out about these on the Google mailing list.

 `sudo pip3 install --upgrade standardebooks`

 ### Github
 [Github](https://github.com/) is a website that employs [Git](https://www.atlassian.com/git/tutorials/what-is-git), a source control system.
-Normally used as a way of managing source code (and if you think about it, that’s what making an ebook essentially is), it’s what Standard Ebooks uses to manage and control the various projects.
-I am a real noob at using `Git` and Github and I frequently have to resort to using google-foo to figure out how to fix what I did wrong.
+Normally used as a way of managing source code for computer programs (and if you think about it, that’s what making an ebook essentially is), it’s what Standard Ebooks uses to manage and control the various projects.
+I am a real noob at using *Git* and Github and I frequently have to resort to using google-foo to figure out how to fix what I did wrong.

-In a nutshell, `Git` is a process to exercise version control over your project and Github is a website that allows you store this online.
-You create an initial repository (with the folder containing your files) and as you move through the steps, you sync your local version to the GitHub website.
+In a nutshell, *Git* is a process to exercise version control over your project and Github is a website that allows you store this online.
+In a nutshell, you create an initial repository with the folder containing your files and as you move through the steps, you sync your local version to the GitHub website.
 This allows you to keep track of the steps you have taken and, more importantly, to revert any changes you made that weren’t appropriate or were outright mistakes.
-The repository is often referred to as the repo.
+The repository is usually referred to as the repo.

 You will have to create a [GitHub account](https://github.com/).
-Its pretty standard and once you are signed up you will have your own place to store your work as you progress.
+It’s pretty standard and once you are signed up you will have your own place to store your work as you progress.

-When a project is finalized and approved then Standard Ebooks will clone it to their [own GitHub repositories](https://github.com/standardebooks/) in preparation to publishing.
-Incidentally those repos give you access to all the ebooks that have been already published, providing a plethora of examples on how to solve various issues.
+When a project is finalized and approved then Standard Ebooks will clone it to their [own GitHub repository](https://github.com/standardebooks/) in preparation to publishing.
+Incidentally those repos give you access to all the ebooks that have been already published, providing a plethora of examples on how to solve all sorts of issues and special cases.

 ### A brief introduction to Regular Expressions (regex)
 Regular Expressions, generally known as regexes, are, roughly speaking, a way to search and manipulate text through a series of wildcards and pattern matching.
 I will freely admit that, while I am pretty bad at constructing proper regexes, I am a huge fanboy.
 Imagine being able to replace every instance of a particular word in the first paragraph of a chapter across multiple files with Title Case.
 It saves a whole lot of legwork.
 Standard Ebooks step by step includes a bunch of regexes to replace a lot of manual labour, and you can quickly learn to build some yourself.